Our Honest Thoughts About Trekking In Sapa Vietnam + What To Expect

 • It felt a bit touristy at times

 Our best advice is to ask as many questions as possible when booking a trek.
 While it’s easy to assume what will happen, it’s better to have a full understanding before you leave Sapa town.
-For example, we thought we’d be staying with Mama Sung, but ended up staying the night with other tourists.
-It worked out in the end, but if you want a specific experience make sure it’s clear.
+For example, we thought we’d be staying with Mama Sung by ourselves, but ended up staying the night with other tourists in a different building.
+It worked out in the end, but if you want a specific experience, make sure you’re clear.

 READ: Important things to know about Vietnam